 Chilean income tax law establishes that a foreign holder is subject to income tax on income from Chilean sources.
 For this purpose, income from Chilean sources means earnings from activities performed in Chile or from the operation, sale or disposition of, or other transactions in connection with, assets or goods located in Chile.

-Capital gains realized on the sale or other disposition by a foreign holder of the debt securities generally will not be subject to any Chilean taxes provided that this sale or other disposition occurs outside of Chile (except that any premium payable on redemption of the debt securities will be treated as interest and subject to the Chilean interest withholding tax, as described above).
+Capital gains realized on the sale or other disposition by a foreign holder of the debt securities issued by the Republic of Chile will not be subject to any Chilean taxes.
+Any premium payable on redemption of the debt securities will be treated as interest and subject to the Chilean interest withholding tax, as described above).
+Any other payment by Chile to a foreign holder will be subject to withholding taxes at a rate that may range between 0% and 35% depending on the type of the payment and applicable law or tax treaties currently in force.